flyingday/sysu-ric.github.io/_pages/about.md

 News
 ======
-04/2024: Junhan and Sheng have joined the RIC Lab as our new team assistant.
+-04/2024: Junhan and Sheng have joined the RIC Lab as our new team assistant.
 Welcome!
-12/2023: Our paper on ER3D, an efficient real-time 3D object detection framework for autonomous driving, has received the Outstanding Paper Award in ICPAS 2023.
+-12/2023: Our paper on ER3D, an efficient real-time 3D object detection framework for autonomous driving, has received the Outstanding -Paper Award in ICPAS 2023.
-11/2023: Our paper titled "An Efficient Single Image De-raining Model with Decoupled Deep Networks" has been accepted by IEEE Transactions on Image Processing (TIP).
+-11/2023: Our paper titled "An Efficient Single Image De-raining Model with Decoupled Deep Networks" has been accepted by IEEE Transactions on Image Processing (TIP).

 <!--